 International Student Success: Ally Govi '20

 Sitting in class in Berglund Hall, Ally Govi '20 has genuinely settled into her home at Pacific, but it is not the only place she calls home.
-Govi was born and raised in Italy but lived in Hawaii while attending Kapiolani Community College (KCC) before transferring to Pacific.
-“I was born and raised in Italy,” relays Govi, “However, I now consider Hawaii and Oregon my homes too.
-Hawaii, where my mom and dad live, and Oregon, where I decided to make my home.”
-Not opposed to exploring new places, Govi also did a semester abroad in Salamanca, Spain, after transferring to Pacific.
+She was born and raised in Italy.
+Govi also lived in Hawai'i where she attended Kapiolani Community College (KCC) before transferring to Pacific.
+Not opposed to exploring new places, Govi also did a semester abroad in Salamanca, Spain.

-Govi visited campus in the summer of 2016, “I loved the campus,” she reminisced, “how small it is, and I instantly fell in love with the atmosphere—the sense of being at home, because I felt like I was home.”
-She saw some similarities between KCC and Pacific “…with the very caring professors, it’s a family atmosphere,” and found “the only difference is honestly the weather and the greenery surrounding campus here, while back in Hawaii it’s drier.”
-After the visit, she continued to work with Tania Hand in Admissions and Gretchen Potter in Academic Advising to understand which classes she was missing, what classes to take before transferring, and which majors and minors were possible.
-On her transfer experience, she commented: “Both of these ladies made my transfer easy and smooth."
+She visited campus in the summer of 2016, “I loved the campus,” she reminisced, “how small it is, and I instantly fell in love with the atmosphere—the sense of being at home.”
+After the visit, Govi continued to work with Tania Hand in Admissions and Gretchen Potter in Academic Advising to understand what classes to take before transferring, and which majors and minors were possible.
+Of her transfer experience, she commented, “Both of these ladies made my transfer easy and smooth."

-While enrolled at Pacific, Govi utilized Pacific’s relationship with Academic Programs International (API) to study abroad in Salamanca, Spain, last spring semester.
-There she put her Spanish language skills to the test by participating in an integrated program where she attended classes with local students, and only Spanish was spoken.
-She truly enjoyed the experience: “I met wonderful people, including my host mom, with whom I still speak… It was so amazing.”
+Last spring semester, Govi studied abroad in Salamanca, Spain, through the Academic Programs International (API).
+She put her Spanish language skills to the test by participating in an integrated program where she attended classes with local students taught only in Spanish.
+Govi truly enjoyed the experience, “I met wonderful people, including my host mom, with whom I still speak… it was so amazing.”
 With API’s program, not only was Govi able to develop her language skills and meet people in Salamanca, “I visited gorgeous places, and I learned a lot about the culture,” she explained.
 The program took her to Sevilla, Spain, and Lisbon, Portugal, under the guidance and care of the local API administrators.
-“I one hundred percent recommend Salamanca and API,” she elatedly exclaimed, “…even now, when I go through the pictures, I cry missing it.”
+“I recommend Salamanca and API,” she proclaimed, “…even now, when I go through the pictures, I cry missing it.”

-While at Pacific, Govi has been participating in the Passport for Professional Development program offered by the College of Business Placement Services.
-After completing several different activities to help her in her professional development, she’s found the program to “…be very interesting and useful to prepare me for what will come after college.”
-She is continuing to work with Wanda Frazier in Placement Services on her resume and her LinkedIn profile to prepare for the recruiting season for marketing students starting next fall.
-As for her future career path, “I honestly am not 100 percent sure on what I would like to do with my career; all I know is I want to work with digital marketing.”
+Govi has been participating in the Passport for Professional Development program offered by the College of Business Placement Services.
+After completing activities to promote professional development, she found the program to “…be very interesting and useful to prepare me for what will come after college.”
+Govi is continuing to work with Wanda Frazier in Placement Services on her resume and her LinkedIn profile to prepare for the recruiting season for marketing students starting next fall.
+She would like to work in digital marketing.

-Since Govi had only completed one and a half years at KCC and did a semester abroad, she is on track to graduate in the fall of 2020, but the extra time she gets to spend here is warmly appreciated.
-“My Pacific education is something I am very proud of and grateful for,” she explained, “I am very glad that I got to attend this school and meet great professors and students.
+“My Pacific education is something I am very proud of and grateful for,” Govi explained, “I am very glad that I got to attend this school and meet great professors and students.
 It has now become my home, and I know that thanks to this school, I will hopefully be able to land a perfect job after graduation.”